ceva24/mumble-widget.js/README.md

 * Show users in the root channel.
 * Update list of channels dynamically as they are created/deleted.
 * Handle sub-channels recursively.
+* Truncate channel names if too long and add tooltip.

 Contribution
 ------------